 Fr.
-Peter needs to meet in the church with our north shore parishioners next Sunday, July 6, immediately after Divine Liturgy.
+Peter needs to meet in the church with our north shore parishioners today, July 6, immediately after Divine Liturgy.
 If you live on the north shore of Lake Pontchartrain, please make every effort to be present.

 Fr.
-Peter, God willing, shall meet with the catechumens and inquirers after coffee hour on Sunday, July 6.
+Peter, God willing, shall meet with the catechumens and inquirers after coffee hour today, July 6.
 Everyone is welcome to attend.